Healthy Things To Add To Dog Food

 The purpose of a healthy diet isn’t just for energy – though that is a very important aspect.
 Balanced nutritional intake also contributes to healthy growth, reproduction, and the prevention of diseases and illnesses.

-The benefit of choosing a pre-made dog food rather than making their dinners from scratch is that almost all dog foods on the market are designed following strict guidance.
+The benefit of choosing a pre-made dog food rather than making their dinners from scratch is that almost all dog foods on the market are designed following strict guidance/learn/dog-food/understanding-dog-food-regulation-in-the-usa.
 This ensures that good quality dog foods will all provide a balanced level of nutrition.

-Choosing a whole food diet is best for dogs because they contain whole, unprocessed ingredients that retain their goodness when cooked into a dog food recipe.
+Choosing a whole food diet/learn/dog-food/how-to-choose-a-complete-and-balanced-food-for-your is best for dogs because they contain whole, unprocessed ingredients that retain their goodness when cooked into a dog food recipe.
 Processed food is often cooked, heated, frozen, or otherwise altered enough that it no longer holds the same nutritional value as it did as a whole food.

 These are some of the key nutrients that dogs need to intake daily to ensure good health.
 Adding ingredients that are rich in these nutrients is a good way to give your dog's diet a healthy boost.